AdamKyle/flare/resources/info/map/section-1.md

 ![map image](/storage/info/map/images/map.png)

-The above allows you to see where you are, respserented by the character pin drop on the map.
+The above allows you to see where you are, represented by the character pin drop on the map.

 > ### ATTN!
 >